Want to work in Australia?

 - be aged from 18 to below 45

 - meet the Competent English requirement

-- nominate an occupation on the Skilled Occupation List (SOL)
+- nominate an occupation on the relevant occupation list

 - complete a positive skill assessment